 Trapped on the Web: Internet Addiction Disorder

 It is an understatement to say that the Internet has changed the way we communicate.
-We turn to our computers in search of information and e-mail friends rather than pick up the phone.
+We turn to our computers and smartphones in search of information and to connect with friends on social media websites.
 Some of us shop online while others spend hours reading blogs, playing games, or even searching for romance.
 If you click around long enough, you might even stumble across an Internet addiction quiz.
-Could you have a problem?

-A number of psychologists and other medical specialists have claimed that certain people really are at risk for computer overuse.
+A number of psychologists and other medical specialists have claimed that certain people really are at risk for computer and smartphone overuse.

-There may be a growing number of people with an Internet-related disorder as our culture becomes more and more dependent on the computer, not only through work that is ever more computer focused, but also through socializing and entertainment that is increasingly computer mediated.
+There may be a growing number of people with an Internet-related disorder as our culture becomes more and more dependent on the computer and smartphone, not only through work that is more Internet-based, but also through socializing and entertainment that is increasingly Internet mediated.